gowachin/matreex/README.md

 ```
 -->

-**If you install the development version of this package, please check the NEWS.md regularly.
+**If you install the development version of this package, please check the NEWS.md or (changelog)[https://gowachin.github.io/matreex/news/index.html] regularly.
 The package is in active development and some changes may break your code !**

 ## Usage Guide

-[Getting started vignette](https://github.com/gowachin/matreex/blob/main/vignettes/matreex.md) is now available to run basic simulations with `{matreex}` package.
+[Getting started vignette](https://gowachin.github.io/matreex/articles/matreex.html) is now available to run basic simulations with `{matreex}` package.

-A second [vignette about harvesting](https://github.com/gowachin/matreex/blob/main/vignettes/Harvesting.md) module is also available. *The markdown version modifies the equations, I'm looking for a solution right now.*
+A second [vignette about harvesting](https://gowachin.github.io/matreex/articles/Harvesting.html) module is also available.

 ## Support